cwalksanju/cwalksanju/README.md

 ### Hi there, I'm C-Walk Sanju - Beginner

+## MY Motivation Quote

+- A Mans Character IS Not judged After HE Celebtrates A Victory
+- So No Matter How Great The Setback No Matter How Severe The Failure You Never Give Up!

+## Never Ever Give Up

 ## I'm a Developer, photographer, Learner, and Gamer!

 - 🔭 I’m currently working on a [Something Big][website]!